bra1nDump/do-not-blink/readme.md

 - Commerce  Amazon
 - Games

-Each area and part of the process requires special knowledge, but at all starts with engineering design, team work .
+Each area and part of the process requires special knowledge, but at all starts with engineering design, team work.

 # Game Itself